 MDhair's Advanced Eyelash Serum

-Other active ingredients are Pterocarpus Marsupium, an anti-aging ingredient extracted from the Indian Kino Tree, pumpkin seed oil, packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A and B. The serum also contains hyaluronic acid that helps with dry, brittle, or damaged lashes and biotin and vitamin E that are believed to strengthen hair follicles, improve scalp circulation and increase eyelash hair density.
+Other active ingredients are Pterocarpus Marsupium, an anti-aging ingredient extracted from the Indian Kino Tree, and pumpkin seed oil, packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A and B. The serum also contains hyaluronic acid that helps with dry, brittle, or damaged lashes and biotin and vitamin E that are believed to strengthen hair follicles, improve scalp circulation and increase the eyelash hair density.
 Designed for daily use, Advanced Eyelash Serum is hormone-free, sulfate-free, vegan, and color-safe.

 What are the key ingredients of MDhair's Advanced Eyelash Serum?

 Myristoyl pentapeptide-17 is fatty acid combined with a chain of 5 different peptides (Penta).
 Myristoyl pentapeptide-17 is one of the best active ingredients used in eyelash growth serums.
 This peptide has been shown to boost keratin production (the protein that makes up hair) and lengthen the hair growth cycle.
 This results in thicker, longer lashes.

 2. Myristoyl Hexapeptide -16

 Another effective peptide used in eyelash growth serums is hexapeptide.
 Like myristoyl pentapeptide-17, Myristoyl Hexapeptide -16 stimulates keratin production to achieve longer and fuller lashes.

 3. Apple fruit stem cell extract

 Plant stem cells are cells that can develop into different types of cells.
 The extracts from these cells are commonly used in skincare and beauty products.
 These extracts contain potent components that can, among many other benefits, stimulate hair follicles on the lash line to elongate the growing cycle and promote new growth.